EU SRR IHM Deadline: The Impact Of Covid-19 On The Deadline16 September 2020

 - Polychlorinated biphenyl (PCB) - an environmental pollutant, toxic to marine environments, and a lethal carcinogen in animals and humans, banned in the US and Europe

 - Polychlorinated terphenyls (PCT) - a toxic material with similar properties to PCBs (often found to contain PCBs)

-- Tributyltin (TBT) - a toxic pollutant, lethal to marine life, previously used in bottom hull paints before being banned in xxx
+- Tributyltin (TBT) - a toxic pollutant, lethal to marine life, previously used in bottom hull paints

 - Ozone Depleting Substances (ODS) - man-made gasses that affect the integrity of the ozone layer

 - Polybrominated Biphenyls (PBB) - a material generally used as a flame retardant that can enter into the food chain (through aquatic pollution affecting marine life) and resists natural degradation

 - Lead paint - Many boats have been painted with high content lead paint.
 When this paint deteriorates can be a potential risk to humans and cause lead paint poisoning

 What is a valid and certified IHM certificate?

 Once the IHM report is completed and delivered to a Recognised Organisation, a valid and certified IHM certificate is issued by, in most cases, the Classification Society or the Ship Registry.
 A valid certificate will only be issued after the successful completion of the IHM survey.
 The IHM certificate will be valid for 5 years from the issue date.
 After this date, shipowners are required to procure a new IHM certificate with a renewal IHM survey, ensuring all records and hazardous materials listed are correct and up to date.